top of page

 If the gums and bone are healthy, but the bite is off, it may be the reason for bruxism, gum recession, and broken teeth or restorations.
 Similarly, teeth lacking support due to gum disease and bone loss will not successfully respond to cosmetic treatments.

-Dr. Capen, Dr. Connelly, and the St. Johns Dental Care team will create a plan first addressing gum and bone health, then correcting the bite before proceeding to more visible treatments such as crowns, bridges, and dental implants.
+Dr. Capen and the St. Johns Dental Care team will create a plan first addressing gum and bone health, then correcting the bite before proceeding to more visible treatments such as crowns, bridges, and dental implants.
 By comprehensively assessing and treating the mouth, our professional dental care team can help restore and establish tooth stability, natural aesthetics, and the long-term oral health of the smile.

 bottom of page